Direct-to-video: Digital releases

-With the increasing prominence of digital distribution platforms in the 2000s and 2010s, direct-to-digital releases began to emerge alongside, or in lieu of home video.
-In November 2007, Ed Burns' Purple Violets became the first film to "premiere" exclusively for sale on iTunes Store, being exclusive to the platform for a month exclusively.
+With the increasing prominence of digital distribution platforms in the 2000s and 2010s, direct-to-digital or direct-to-demand releases (also known as straight-to-digital or straight-to-demand) began to emerge alongside, or in lieu of home video.
+In November 2007, Ed Burns' Purple Violets became the first film to premiere exclusively for sale online on iTunes Store, being exclusive to the platform for a month.
 It had premiered at the Tribeca Film Festival in April, where it was reviewed positively, but only received modest distribution offers.
 At the time, it was not very common for consumers to make digital movie purchases.

-As part of a push by the service towards original content, the subscription video on demand service Netflix began to acquire feature films for distribution on its service in the 2010s, including the 2013 documentary The Square, and its first feature film in 2015 — Beasts of No Nation.
+As part of a push by the service towards original content, the subscription video on demand service Netflix began to acquire feature films for distribution on its service in the 2010s, including the 2013 documentary The Square and its first feature film in 2015, Beasts of No Nation.
 Netflix pursued a simultaneous release strategy for its films, partnering with a distributor for a limited theatrical release (in order to maintain eligibility for awards requiring theatrical release, such as the Academy Awards) simultaneous with their availability to subscribers.
 As this practice violates the traditional release windows mandated by the cinema industry, major chains have typically declined to screen the films.
 Since 2018, Netflix has partially backpedaled from this strategy, giving its films a one-month theatrical run before their premiere on the Netflix service.

 Unique circumstances have also resulted in direct-to-digital releases, sometimes alongside a limited theatrical release; the 2014 film The Interview was released simultaneously on digital and at selected cinemas, after major chains dropped the film due to terrorist threats by a hacking group believed to have ties to North Korea (whose regime is satirized in the film).
 The group had also leaked confidential data from the internal servers of the film's distributor, Sony Pictures.

 The COVID-19 pandemic resulted in worldwide closures of cinemas due to economic restrictions and guidance against public gatherings, which prompted direct-to-digital releases for several major films; the Chinese film Lost in Russia was acquired by ByteDance for 630 million yuan (almost 100 million in US dollars) and streamed on its platforms (including TikTok) for free in lieu of a theatrical release, as part of a larger relationship with the company and the film's distributor Huanxi Media.
 A number of U.S. films were shifted directly to video-on-demand rentals in lieu of a theatrical release,' while some have been sold directly to subscription services, including Disney+, HBO Max, Netflix, and Amazon Prime Video.